Home » Engineering » electronic & communication engineering » What is an ideal diode?

 Introduction

-An ideal diode is a theoretical electronic device that demonstrates flawless rectifying characteristics, permitting current flow in just one direction with no voltage drop when conducting and infinite resistance when reverse-biased.
-This idealized notion is commonly employed in circuit analysis to simplify, acting as a standard for evaluating real diodes in practical uses.
+An ideal diode functions as a theoretical electronic device that allows current to flow in only one direction without any voltage drop during conduction and presents infinite resistance when reverse-biased.
+Engineers often use this concept in circuit analysis to simplify calculations and set a benchmark for comparing the behavior of real-world diodes in practical applications.

 What is an ideal diode?